atecon/heatmap/src/heatmap_help.md

 ### pm3d-specific options

 - `grid_resolution`: scalar, controls the resolution used by gnuplot's dgrid3d interpolation when applied to table-style (x y z) inputs or when smoothing the surface.
 The default value is 25.
 Setting this to 0 disables dgrid3d interpolation.
+Requires that `grid=TRUE`.
 - `view_x_axis`: scalar, controls the rotation of the plot around the x-axis.
 The default value is 50.
 - `view_y_axis`: scalar, controls the rotation of the plot around the y-axis.
 The default value is 35.
 - `with_contour`: boolean, when TRUE and the input is a matrix, the pm3d plot may be augmented with contour-plot so that contour lines on the base or are combined with the pm3d surface.
 The default value is FALSE.
-- `surface_grid`: boolean, when TRUE and the input is a matrix, a grid is drawn on the surface of the pm3d plot.
-The default value is TRUE.
 - `colorbox_size`: matrix, the size of the colorbox in x- and y-dimensions; sensible value is e.g. {0.02, 0.5} (default = {NA, NA}).

 These keys are present in the default options bundle and are only used by pm3d_plot().